DYDevelop/Person_Search/README.md

 ## Training and Evaluation

-By running the commands below, evaluation results and training losses will be logged into a .txt file in the output directory.
+By running the commands below, evaluation results and training losses will be logged into a .txt file in the output directory.<br>
 Or open run.ipynb for commands.

 * OIMNet++<br>